nf-core/methylseq/docs/output.md

 ### Deduplication
 This step removes alignments with identical mapping position to avoid technical duplication in the results.
-Note that it is skipped if `--save_aligned_intermediates`, `--skip_deduplication` or `--rrbs` is specified when running the pipeline.
+Note that it is skipped if `--save_align_intermeds`, `--skip_deduplication` or `--rrbs` is specified when running the pipeline.

 **Bismark output directory: `results/bismark_deduplicated/`**